Configure MCP Gateway Listener and Route¶

 backendRefs:

-- name: mcp-gateway-broker # MCP Gateway broker service name
+- name: mcp-gateway # MCP Gateway broker service name

 port: 8080